 Windows is the most popular operating systems in the world.
 There are many software applications available for Windows based computers.
 However, not all apps and programs will work on all Windows versions.
 In addition, many websites offer troubleshooting guides for specific Windows version.
-If you are in a situation looking for what Windows version you are using then here is how to find Windows version on your computer.
+Therefore, it is important for you to find which Windows version your computer is using before installing an app or changing settings following an online tutorial.
+If you are in a situation looking for what Windows version you are using, then here is how to find Windows version on your computer.

-Windows has many versions from different context.
-Some people refer OS name like Windows XP as a version while others refer the actual version like “Windows 10 Build 17763” is a version.
+People use different context when mentioning the operating system used on their computer.
+Some refer OS name like Windows XP as a version while others refer the actual version like “Windows 10 Build 17763” is a version.
 Here are some general examples:

 - OS Build – like 17763.914